A complete solution of the partition of a number into arithmetic progressions: Abstract

 \section{Abstract}

-The paper solves the enumeration of the set $\textrm{AP}(n)$ of partitions of a positive integer $n$ in which the nondecreasing sequence of parts form an arithmetic progression.
-In particular, we prove a formula for the number of nondecreasing arithmetic progressions of positive integers with sum $n$.
+We solve the enumeration of the set $\textrm{AP}(n)$ of partitions of a positive integer $n$ in which the nondecreasing sequence of parts forms an arithmetic progression.
+In particular, we establish a formula for the number of nondecreasing arithmetic progressions of positive integers with sum $n$.
 We also present an explicit method to calculate all the partitions of $\textrm{AP}(n)$.